serverless/serverless/docs/providers/aws/events/apigateway.md

 ```

-In case the application has many chilren and grandchildren paths, you also want to break them out into smaller services.
+In case the application has many children and grandchildren paths, you also want to break them out into smaller services.

 ```yml
 service: service-a